Chapter 8. Using the vSphere Problem Detector Operator

 CheckFolderPermissions

 Verifies the permission to list volumes in the default datastore.
-This permission is required to create volumes.
+You must enable the permission to create volumes.
 The Operator verifies the permission by listing the / and /kubevols directories.
-The root directory must exist.
-It is acceptable if the /kubevols directory does not exist when the check runs.
-The /kubevols directory is created when the datastore is used with dynamic provisioning if the directory does not already exist.
+When the Operator performs the check, the root directory must exist.
+The /kubevols directory might not exist at the time of the check.
+The creation of the /kubevols directory occurs when the datastore supports dynamic provisioning.

-If this check fails, review the required permissions for the vCenter account that was specified during the OpenShift Container Platform installation.
+If this check fails, review the required permissions for the vCenter account that you specified during the OpenShift Container Platform installation.

 CheckStorageClasses